- How to estimate a value of an artwork?

 “The Tragic Desire” in Benjamin H. D. Buchloh, ed., October Files 8: Gerhard Richter, London 2009, p.
 62.

-4. Sacha Jafri, The Journey of Humanity, $62 million
+6. Sacha Jafri, The Journey of Humanity – $62 million

-On March 11, 2021 EVERYDAYS: THE FIRST 5000 DAYS was sold for $69.3 million, making it the most expensive digital work of art in the world and the most expensive bid in an online-only auction.
-The work was done by Beeple (Mike Winkelmann), it is a collage of 5000 images that he was creating every day and posting them online.
+On March 11, 2021, EVERYDAYS: THE FIRST 5000 DAYS was sold for $69.3 million, making it the most expensive digital work of art in the world and the most expensive bid in an online-only auction.
+The work was done by Beeple (Mike Winkelmann, b.
+1981), it is a collage of 5000 images that he was creating every day and posting them online.
 The current owner has the right to display the artwork, therefore now you can see it in a virtual museum within the “metaverse“.

-2. David Hockney, Portrait of an Artist (Pool with Two Figures), $90.3 million
+3. David Hockney, Portrait of an Artist (Pool with Two Figures) – $90.3 million

 This work, completed in 1972, brings together two of Hockney’s main themes from his paintings of the late 1960s and early 1970s: the swimming pool and the double portrait.
 For the double portrait we can see a man swimming underwater (the artist himself) and a man standing at the edge of the pool, watching the swimmer.
 The standing figure is Peter Schlesinger, Hockney’s former lover and muse.
 Even though the inspiration for the background came from California, the painting is set in southern France, near Saint-Tropez.
 If you want to learn more about David Hockney and his work click here.

-Yes, a shiny Rabbit sculpture made from stainless steel is the most expensive work sold by a living artist at an auction.
 This oversized rabbit holds in his hands a tiny, sharp carrot serving as a counterpoint to the rounded torso and face.
-It was made by the aforementioned Jeff Koons in 1986 and auctioned at Christie’s in May 2019 for an unbelievable $91.1 million, breaking the auction record.
-Even though many laypeople and art critics claim that Rabbit is nothing but kitsch or a marketing toy, this work is not only considered a holy grail of Koons works among certain collecting circles, but it became a cultural icon of the 21st century.
+It was made by the aforementioned Jeff Koons in 1986 and auctioned at Christie’s in May 2019 for an unbelievable $91.1 million.
+Even though, many laypeople and art critics claim that Rabbit is nothing but kitsch or a marketing toy, this work is not only considered a holy grail of Koons’ works among certain collecting circles, but it became a cultural icon of the 21st century.